Devesh-p1/personalWebpage2/README.md

 - 🌱 I’m currently learning **at UFT BCS**

-- 👨‍💻 All of my projects are available at [template.ca](template.ca)
+- 👨‍💻 All of my projects are available at [mt github](https://github.com/Devesh-p1)

 - 📫 How to reach me **deveshpatel1@outlook.com**